Hixie/isd/servers/src/systems-server/README.md

                         <assetupdate>+ <zero64> ; assets

 <systemid>          ::= <uint32> ; the star ID of the canonical star, if any
+                        ; always in the range 0x00200000 to 0x0FFFFFFF
+                        ; star IDs are in the range 0x00200000 to 0x00AFFFFF ; starless systems are in the range 0x00B00000 to 0x0FFFFFFF

 <currenttime>       ::= <time> ; current time relative to system's t₀